vaibhavsagar/website/drafts/hamts-from-scratch.md

 import Text.Show.Pretty      (pPrint)
 ```

 We're going to be doing some bit twiddling.
-To make things easier I'm going to define a `newtype` that behaves exactly the same as whatever it's wrapping except that its `Show` instance displays the binary representation instead of the decimal one.
+To make this easier to follow I'm going to define a `newtype` whose `Show` instance displays the binary representation.

 ```haskell